 I try to ensure that I am not just throwing it upon him like a bucket of ice-cold water, but slowly soothing him and asking him to understand through soft arguments and cushiony statistics.

 For example, when I first told him I wanted to move to Chiang Mai, I started by sending him articles from Forbes, and other well-known traditional magazines, publications that he trusted said.

 The articles said that Chiang Mai was one of the safest and most entrepreneurial cities in the world.
 That took the edge off.
 So then, when I told him I was moving there, it wasn’t such a shock to him.
 If Forbes didn’t condemn Chiang Mai, then it can’t be that bad, can it?

 When We Show People a New Way of Thinking, People Feel Like We Are Challenging Their Core

-A great example of this is when I tell my women friends that I do not want children, and I definitely do not want to be married.
+A great example of this is when I tell my women friends that I do not want children, and I do not want to be married.
 I have known this ever since I was a young child, and even then people always told me that I would change my mind.